 In your 30s, you may well have kids or have a couple on the way.
 It’s important that this confidence in your appearance is obvious to them at the earliest possible stages of their lives.

-They cling onto that stuff.
-Your confidence will eventually trickle down onto them and that’s pretty awesome.
+They cling to that stuff.
+Your confidence

 2. Consider A Buzz Cut